AI prompts

 - Not intended for real trading or investment

-- No warranties or guarantees provided
+- No investment advice or guarantees provided

 - Creator assumes no liability for financial losses